facelessuser/HexViewer/readme.md

 ## Hex Viewer: Export Bin
 This command exports the current hex view to a binary file, and if the option is enabled, it will display the checksum of the newly generated binary file.

-## Hex Viewer: Get Checksum
+## Hex Viewer: Run Checksum
-This retrieves the checksum of the file when in hex view.
+By default, it opens up a quick panel with all available hashes that can be used as a checksum.
+When an algorithm is selected, it is used to retrieve the checksum for the current file in hex view mode.

 # Configurable settings
 Settings are configurable in the hex_viewer.sublime-settings file.